couchbase-examples/python-quickstart/README.md

 ## Conclusion

 Setting up a basic REST API in Flask and Python with Couchbase is fairly simple.
-In this project when ran with Couchbase Server 7 installed, it will create a bucket in Couchbase, an index for our parameterized link:https://docs.couchbase.com/python-sdk/current/howtos/n1ql-queries-with-sdk.html[N1QL query], and showcases basic CRUD operations needed in most applications.
+In this project when ran with Couchbase Server 7 installed, it will create a bucket in Couchbase, an index for our parameterized [N1QL query](https://docs.couchbase.com/python-sdk/current/howtos/n1ql-queries-with-sdk.html), and showcases basic CRUD operations needed in most applications.